jbrandwood/kickc/README.md

 KickC is a C-compiler for 6502-based platforms creating optimized and readable assembler code.

-The language is 95% standard C with a few limitations, and a few extensions to ensure an optimal fit for creating 6502 assembler code.
+The language is 95% standard C99 with a few limitations, and a few extensions to ensure an optimal fit for creating 6502 assembler code.

 The KickC-compiler includes all necessary linker and header files to makes it easy to create and test binaries for the following 6502-based platforms out-of-the-box:
 - Commodore VIC 20